 The above link does provide more detail, including further conditions needed for new discharges but in many situations most people will have little to be concerned about - DEFRA are not banning septic tanks!

 However, DEFRA have now made it clear that septic tanks that have a direct discharge to water course will become illegal in 2020 and it will become illegal to sell a property with this arrangement; https://www.gov.uk/guidance/general-binding-rules-small-sewage-discharge-to-a-surface-water.

 Big fine?
 Probably not.
 In the first instance if you have a septic tank discharging to surface water it is unlikely that the Environment Agency will turn-up on your doorstep and fine you.
 In the event that they find out you have a direct discharge they will ask you to stop the activity, and normally in agreement with you, set a date to do so.
 If you exceeded this date they might then serve formal notice.
 If you exceeded the date set on the formal notice (and were generally being uncooperative) you might then reasonably expect to be fined.
 We have extensive dealings with the Environment Agency for non-compliant sites and have only ever found their approach to be measured and considerate.

 I've got a septic tank discharging to watercourse, do I have to install a sewage treatment plant, are there any other options?
 Not necessarily, there are several other options.
 These may include a gravity drainage field or perhaps a pumped drainage-field (depending on site suitability and compliance to general binding rules).

 Case Environmental can provide further consultancy advice regarding general binding rules and your obligations.
 As a consultant we offer completely unbiased, confidential and educated advice.
-We cover all of the South West and further afield as required.
-Our clients range from private home owners to some of the biggest landowners in the UK.
+We are based in the south but cover the whole of the UK.
+Our clients range from private home owners and prospective purchasers to the biggest landowners in the UK.